youhavetohear/youhavetohear.github.io/_posts/2021-01-22-itsasin-yearsandyears.md

 We stay very excited for the series this evening and this stunning lead in is a lovely little bonus.

-**For fans of:** Sam Smith in his ballad days, a lyric with real meaning, holding up a mirror to the past then crying.
+**For fans of:** Sam Smith in their ballad days, a lyric with real meaning, holding up a mirror to the past then crying.